-- ❖ Miss Pepper is a fully qualified SENDCo and holds the National Award for SENDCos. - All staff have received training in Precision Teaching and all teachers support one member of staff to conduct daily Precision Teaching interventions. - All staff have received Autism (ASD), ADHD, Foetal Alcohol Syndrome and Attachment and Trauma training. - Miss Pepper has received 'Know me to Teach me' training and has delivered this back to all staff. - Two members are due to attend Attention Autism training. - One member of staff has completed the ELKLAN Speech and Language training. - Two members of staff have completed the 'Attention Autism' training.
+- Miss Pepper is a fully qualified SENDCo and holds the National Award for SENDCos. - All staff have received training in Precision Teaching and all teachers support staff to conduct daily Precision Teaching interventions. - All staff have received ASD, ACE and Attachment and Trauma training. - Miss Pepper has received 'Know me to Teach me' training and has delivered this back to all staff. - One member of staff has completed the ELKLAN Speech and Language training. - One member of staff has completed the 'Attention Autism' training.

-HOW ARE GOVERNORS INVOLVED IN THE SEND PROVISION OF THE SCHOOL?
+HOW ARE TRUSTEES INVOLVED IN THE SEND PROVISION OF THE ACADEMY?

-Miss Pepper (SENDCo) monitors the SEND provision in school on a termly basis and reports to the governors to inform them about the progress of children with SEND and the effectiveness of the support and intervention the School has put in place across the academic year.
-Carol Weller is our SEND governor and meets with Miss Pepper every term.
+- Miss Pepper (SENDCo) monitors the SEND provision in the Academy on a termly basis and reports to the Trustees to inform them about the progress of children with SEND and the effectiveness of the support and intervention the Academy has put in place across the academic year. - Carol Weller is our SEND Trustee and meets with Miss Pepper every term.

-WHAT SPECIALIST SERVICES AND EXPERTISE ARE AVAILABLE AT OR ACCESS BY THE SCHOOL?
+WHAT SPECIALIST SERVICES AND EXPERTISE ARE AVAILABLE AT OR ACCESS BY THE ACADEMY?

-At Clifton All Saints Academy, we closely work with any external agencies that we feel are relevant to individual children's needs including CHUMS, CAMHS, JIGSAW, GPs, social workers, the school nurse, paediatricians, physiotherapists, occupational therapists, Ivel Valley Outreach Service and Educational Psychologists.
-We also employ the services of an Independent Speech and Language Therapist who works closely with specific children to devise and deliver personalised programmes to address their individual needs.
+The Academy closely works with any external agencies that we feel are relevant to individual children's needs including CHUMS, CAMHS, JIGSAW, GPs, social workers, the school nurse, paediatricians, physiotherapists, occupational therapists, Ivel Valley Outreach Service, Weatherfield Outreach Service and Educational Psychologists.
+The Academy also employs the services of an Independent Speech and Language Therapist who works closely with specific children to devise and deliver personalised programmes to address their individual needs.